vippsas/vipps-login-api/vipps-login-api-faq.md

 ## Can I use partner keys for Vipps login?

-Partner keys are currently only available for the Vipps Login from phone number flows.

-For other scenarios, Vipps login does not support partner keys.
-Each merchant has it own individual 'client id' and 'client secret' and need to share this with the partner if required.
+Yes, partner keys can be used for both Vipps Login in Browser and Vipps Login from Phone number.
+Be aware that the partner key integration [differs slightly from a regular merchant integration.](https://vippsas.github.io/vipps-developer-docs/docs/APIs/login-api/vipps-login-api#partner-keys)

 We support some scenarios where a merchant can be used for registration and login to other sites/merchants.
 Specific terms and conditions related to